 Can I bring my kids to the winery?

-Well behaved kids are allowed on the grounds and must be CLOSELY attended by parents at ALL times.
+Well behaved kids are welcome on the grounds and must be CLOSELY attended by parents at all times.
 All other children will be given an espresso and a free puppy before you take them home.
 We do not have a playground or activities available for children, so please consider bringing quiet activities to keep them entertained.
 The Tasting Room and Summer Concerts often get extremely crowded, so for your children’s safety and the enjoyment of other paying customers, please keep your children close to you at all times.
 See next question.

 My family and I want to have our toddler’s birthday party on the property.
 Can we bring an inflatable moonbounce and a petting zoo for the kids?